jcrist/msgspec/docs/source/structs.rst

   of the field definition (as in ``a`` above).
 Most default values will be of this variety.

 - A "dynamic" default value.
-Here a new default value is used for all instances.
-These are specified using the `msgspec.field` function, and passing in a ``default_factory`` used to create a new default value per instance( as in ``b`` above).
+Here a new default value is used for every instance.
+These are specified by passing a 0-argument callable to the ``default_factory`` argument of `msgspec.field` (as in ``b`` above).
+This function will be called as needed to create a new default value per instance.
   These are mainly useful for occasions where you need dynamic defaults, or when a default value is a mutable object that you don't want to share between all instances of the struct (a `common gotcha
   <https://docs.python-guide.org/writing/gotchas/#mutable-default-arguments>`_
   in Python).
+Note that since the ``default_factory`` callables take no arguments, you might need to make use of a lambda_ or `functools.partial` to forward any additional parameters needed to the default factory.

 - Builtin *empty* mutable collections (``[]``, ``{}``, ``set()``, and
   ``bytearray()``) may be used as default values (as in ``c`` above).
 Since